Feature Data Replication

 // The timestamp in history where this value occurs

-// The value for feature types KEYWORD, DANISH
+// The value for feature types KEYWORD, DANISH, LOCALDATE (in ISO format, yyyy-mm-dd)

 repeated string stringValue = 2;